Best AI Robo-Advisor Alternatives for Passive Income in 2026

 Is Walnut a robo-advisor?

 No. A robo-advisor builds and manages a portfolio for you automatically.
-Walnut is an AI investing assistant: it connects your existing brokerage through SnapTrade (read-only by default), lets you ask about your real holdings and income themes through Claude, ChatGPT, or a built-in assistant, and helps you design a thematic basket.
+Walnut is an AI investing assistant: it connects your existing brokerage (read-only by default), lets you ask about your real holdings and income themes through Claude, ChatGPT, or a built-in assistant, and helps you design a thematic portfolio.
 It is not hands-off, it does not manage money for you, and you approve every trade.
 Walnut is not an investment adviser.

-Can these tools give me investment advice?
+Can these tools give me investment or tax advice?